top of page

 There is a Zen quote that says: "The search for happiness is one of the chief sources of unhappiness."

-The man with the donut craving will experience conflict.
-There will be multiple voices vying for attention.
-Attention creates reality.
-"What we focus on expands," author Wayne Dyer wrote.
 There is far more information in our environment than the brain can fully process.
 The attention system is like a flashlight.
 Attention allows us to select, filter, and direct our brain’s computational resources to a smaller subset of the information.

 Attention wanders.
 Attention is not steady.
 Attention filters and distorts.
 Attention is regulated by emotions and habits.
 Sleep, exercise, and diet affect attention, memory, mood, cognition, well-being.